Director & Screenwriter - Producer - Composer

 the poetics of friendship, love, and beauty.
 Not to mention an early

 fascination, since I was a teenager, about Ancient Greece and classical

 While he continued to tour Europe conducting the Budapest Philharmonic

 Orchestra, Maximianno further developed his directing on stage,

 especially his passion for Shakespeare, bringing to life productions of

 "Richard III", "The Picture of Dorian Gray" and "Macbeth".

 During this time Maximianno also earned his Ph.D in Musicology and

-Music History from Paris IV University; culminating in being appointed
+Music History from Paris-Sorbonne University; culminating in being appointed

 Artistic Director of the Shakespeare Network Audiovisual